 Fr.
 Steven Sundborg, S.J. appointed Dean Spade as the 2021-2023 recipient of the Patricia Wismer Professorship for Gender and Diversity Studies.
 Professor Spade is an influential scholar with broad intersectional reach, whose scholarship is anchored in intersectional feminism and anti-racism and informed by two decades of participation in social movements for gender, racial, economic, and disability justice.
-Read more about Professor Spade here
+Read more about Professor Spade here.

 The Wismer Professor serves as an intellectual leader, modeling academic excellence through a scholarly agenda that is focused on issues of structural inequality and rooted in our commitment to education for justice in the Jesuit and Catholic tradition.
 This two-year professorship supports academic scholarship in the fields of gender and sexuality and its intersections with race and class.
 As the Wismer Professor, Dean Spade will collaborate extensively with the Office of Diversity and Inclusion to pool talent and resources, co-sponsor university-led programs and events, and support inclusive excellence priorities such as LIFT SU.
-Read more about the vision for the professorship here.